BMG-Esports/stats-api-docs/src/pages/post/player/search.md

 - **Query** - *String*
     - Required.
 Your search query.

 - **MaxResults** - *Integer*
-    - Optional.
-Limits results to the specified number.
+    - Limits the results to the specified number.

+- **NextToken** - *String*
+    - A string specifiying the next page of results.

 ## Response